Adventure Jobs Worldwide

 Whether venturing to Hawaii, Fiji, South America, Thailand or other unique locales around the world, Bold Earth Trip Leaders get teenagers excited about adventure travel, community service, leadership and learning.

-With over 40 years of experience, Bold Earth leads fun and adventurous trips with small groups of great teenagers to over 20 destinations around the globe!
+With 50 years of experience, Bold Earth leads fun and adventurous trips with small groups of great teenagers to over 20 destinations around the globe!
 View the Bold Earth experience »

+Are you ready for a combination of hard work, laughter, outdoor adventure, and fun?
 Bold Earth Trip Leaders provide incredible summer experiences for students that foster community, teach leadership, and enhance global citizenship.
 You will help facilitate adventure activities in some of the world's most beautiful places.
-If you are ready for a combination of hard work, laughter, outdoor adventure, and fun, apply now.

 Through service work and cross-cultural living, VISIONS offers new perspectives and deep learning while assisting under-resourced communities.

 VISIONS Service Adventures is seeking enthusiastic, passionate, and motivated individuals to lead teens on life-changing experiences.
-Built on the pillars of meaningful service, full cultural immersion and adventurous exploration, VISIONS offers teen summer community service programs in the U.S. (Montana Blackfeet Reservation), the British Virgin Islands, Dominican Republic, and Peru.
+Built on the pillars of meaningful service, full cultural immersion and adventurous exploration, VISIONS offers teen summer community service programs in the U.S. (Montana Blackfeet Reservation), Dominican Republic, and Peru.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View YouTube Page